wezm/7clock/README.md

 You need to have a font installed that has glyphs for the seven-segment display characters.
 I use [PragmataPro](https://fsd.it/shop/fonts/pragmatapro/).
 Another option is [Iosevka](https://typeof.net/Iosevka/).

+**Note:** It doesn't actually cycle through colours when it's running, that was just for demonstration in the video.

 Building
 --------